hyprwm/hyprland-wiki/pages/Configuring/Configuring-Hyprland.md

 The config is located in `~/.config/hypr/hyprland.conf`.

+You can tell Hyprland to use a specific configuration file by using the `--config` (or `-c`) argument.

 Hyprland will automatically generate an example config for you if you don't have one.
 You can find an example config [here](https://github.com/hyprwm/Hyprland/blob/main/example/hyprland.conf).